EddyLuten/mkdocs-categories-plugin/README.md

 ## Installation

-Install the package using pip:
+Using Python 3.10 or greater, install the package using pip:

 ```zsh
 pip install mkdocs-categories-plugin